naveed-a-sattar/CKAD-first/Readme.md

 lsmod | grep br_netfilter
 output should be:
-br_netfilter should comeup.
+br_netfilter should show-up.
 If no output then it means its not set.